-You can convert the ultra portable Surface device into a full-sized PC to get real desktop experience.
-How, by plugging in your Surface Dock with the SurfaceConnect cable.
+You can convert the ultra-portable Surface device into a full-sized PC for a real desktop experience.
+How?
+By plugging in your Surface Dock with the SurfaceConnect cable.
 The Surface Dock offers the easiest way to connect a Surface to two monitors.
 Besides, it possesses enough power to support other attached accessories, as it has plenty of USB ports for connecting all your favorite accessories.

 So, although the screen size of your Surface is limited, you do not have to stick with it.
 You can connect it to a Monitor, HDTV, or Digital Projector and make your photos, videos, and presentations look bigger.

-Here are some ways via which Surface Dock can take your Surface few notches higher.
+Here are some ways via which Surface Dock can take your Surface a few notches higher.

 Use the Surface Dock efficiently

-The other ports available allows a user to connect his keyboard, mouse, Ethernet cable and even external hard-drive.
+The other ports allow a user to connect his keyboard, mouse, Ethernet cable and even external hard drive.
 The added capability of USB 3.0 ports makes the process of transferring files a breeze since the data transfer rates in USB 3.0 ports are up to 10x faster than on USB 2.0 ports.

 Each USB port cut into Surface Dock has 7.5W of charging power, sufficient for giving life to your cell phone and other accessories.
-The best way to kill the boredom is watching movies.
-You can connect your TV through a miniDisplayPort of Surface Dock to HDMI adapter and get a life like experience on a big screen.
-Moreover, there’s an audio jack for headphones or speakers for instantly transforming your living room into a home theater.
+The best way to kill boredom is by watching movies.
+You can connect your TV through a miniDisplayPort of Surface Dock to HDMI adapter and get a life-like experience on a big screen.
+Moreover, there’s an audio jack for headphones or speakers for instantly transform your living room into a home theater.

 You can use your Surface Pen to mark up web pages on Microsoft Edge, draw on OneNote, and create beautiful things on Creative Cloud even when you have other tasks at hand.
 For developers, the Surface Dock seems to be an elegant solution for turning Surface into a powerful development workstation.
 You can use one external monitor to keep the focus on your code and use the other monitor to handle any open documentation, emulator or apps you’re testing.

 All in all, Surface Dock empowers you to get more done.
-It is compatible with Surface Book, Surface Pro 4, and Surface Pro 3, and is available for purchase at retail stores, online, and through authorized resellers.
+It is compatible with Surface Book, Surface Pro, and is available for purchase at retail stores, online, and through authorized resellers.